Paul Rand

 Paul Rand (born Peretz Rosenbaum; August 15, 1914 – November 26, 1996) was an American art director and graphic designer.

-He is known for his corporate logo designs, including the logos for IBM, UPS, Enron, Morningstar, Inc., Westinghouse, ABC, and NeXT.
-He developed an American Modernistic style from European influences and was one of the first American commercial artists to embrace and practice the Swiss Style of graphic design.
+He is known for his corporate logo designs, including logos for IBM, UPS, Enron, Morningstar, Inc., Westinghouse, ABC, and NeXT.
+He developed an American Modernist style from European influences and was one of the first American commercial artists to embrace and practice the Swiss Style of graphic design.
 Rand was a professor emeritus of graphic design at Yale University in New Haven, Connecticut, where he taught from 1956 to 1969, and from 1974 to 1985.
 He was inducted into the New York Art Directors Club Hall of Fame in 1972.

 Early life and education

 Paul Rand was born Peretz Rosenbaum on August 15, 1914, in Brooklyn, New York.
 He embraced design at a very young age, painting signs for his father's grocery store as well as for school events at P.S.
 109.

 Because Rand's father did not believe art could provide his son with a sufficient livelihood, he required Paul to attend Manhattan's Haaren High School while taking night classes at the Pratt Institute.
-Rand was largely "self-taught" as a designer, learning about the works of Cassandre and Moholy-Nagy from European magazines such as Gebrauchsgraphik."
+Rand was largely "self-taught" as a designer, learning about the works of Cassandre and László Moholy-Nagy from European magazines such as Gebrauchsgraphik."
 Rand also attended Parsons School of Design and the Art Students League of New York.